kalepail/stellar-quest-bounties/bounties/level-2/stellar-accounts-as-a-service.md

 Endpoint info:
 Making a POST request to this endpoint allows users to register an account with the service.
-The request body should be in Json format.
+The request body should be in JSON format.
 ```
 ```
 POST /login